pqwy/unmark/README.md

 **WORK-IN-PROGRESS.
 API COULD CHANGE.**

-unmark is a benchmarking library with a focus on the small end of the scale.
+Unmark is a benchmarking library with a focus on the small end of the scale.

-Its essential purpose is to verify assumptions about the influence of certain programming patterns on program efficiency, answering questions like "Is avoiding this allocation worthwhile?", "Is this indirect call really bad?", or "Is the loop thrashing the cache?"
+Its essential purpose is to verify assumptions about the influence of certain programming patterns on program efficiency, answering questions like _"Is avoiding this allocation worthwhile?"_, _"Is this indirect call really bad?"_, or _"Is the loop thrashing the cache?"_

 It can also be used to establish the performance baselines, and to track the evolution of performance in a given code base.